 To motivate the need for stateful detection, we introduce a synthetic example of a DoS attack and a password guessing attack.
 An unauthorized user client keeps sending unauthenticated REGISTER requests to bombard the SIP proxy and ignores the 401 UNAUTHORIZED reply error message from the SIP proxy.
 If the user client keeps sending the same request to the server, it can be seen as a type of DoS attack on the SIP proxy.
 Along with the UNAUTHORIZED reply message, the proxy sends a challenge phrase to the client.
 If the client keeps sending requests with different values in the challenge response field, this could be seen as a type of attack that is trying to break the authentication key by brute force.
 In either case, it would be helpful for detection if the system can look at the series of user client requests and the subsequent server responses.
-Since 4XX responses are not uncommon in a normal session, a traditional IDS like Snort with a rule to detect multiple
+Since 4XX responses are not uncommon in a normal session, a traditional IDS like Snort with a rule to detect multiple 4XX responses may flag a large number of false alarms.
+For example, most user clients send an unauthenticated REGISTER request to the server, presuming that the SIP proxy does not require authentication.

-4XX responses may flag a large number of false alarms.
-For example, most user clients send an unauthenticated REGISTER request to the server, presuming that the SIP Proxy does not require authentication.
 Later, the server sends a 401 response along with a challenge phrase to the client to indicate that authentication is required.
 The client should then send a new REGISTER request to the server along with the correct response phrase to continue the registration process.
 If the IDS does not isolate 4XX error messages from different sessions and doesn't correlate 4XX error messages with requests, it is likely it will make false verdicts based on unrelated 4XX error messages.

 In SCIDIVE, Footprints that belong to a session are structured and kept in a single trail.
 Therefore, the history of all the state transitions of each session can be easily tracked.
-An effort to overwhelm the system by causing too frequent state changes may itself be detected by an appropriate rule.
-To handle the two attack scenarios above, we can set up the following two events - (i) an event "DoS via repeated SIP requests", which represents continuous, alternating SIP requests and 4XX error messages in a particular session; (ii) an event "Password guessing" which represents continuous, alternating SIP requests with different challenge responses and 401 Unauthorized reply error messages in a particular session.
+To handle the two attack scenarios above, we can set up the following two events - (i) an event "DoS via repeated SIP requests", which represents continuous, alternating SIP requests and 4XX error messages in a particular session; (ii) an event "Password guessing" which represents continuous, alternating SIP requests and 4XX error messages in a particular session; (ii) an event "Password guessing" which represents continuous, alternating SIP requests with different challenge responses and 401 Unauthorized reply error messages in a particular session.
 Flagging of the two events indicates two different kinds of attacks that may have different responses.
+In the first case, the response may be to identify the source of the attacker and block her IP address while in the second case, it may be important to take more stringent measures to ensure the security of the system, such as changing the authentication password to a longer one.